fndmiranda/data-migration/README.md

 You can run a data migration via command or facade.

-Show the status of each an data migration with `data-migration:status` Artisan command:
+Show the status of each data with the database with `data-migration:status` Artisan command:

 ```terminal
 php artisan data-migration:status App\\DataMigrations\\PermissionDataMigration